Diabetes, Heart Disease, & Stroke

 Develop or maintain healthy lifestyle habits

-Developing or maintaining healthy lifestyle habits can help you manage your diabetes and prevent heart disease.
+Healthy lifestyle habits that you stick with can help you manage your diabetes and prevent heart disease.

 - Follow your healthy eating plan.